kyma-incubator/compass/components/system-broker/README.md

 ./run.sh
 ```

-By default, the System Broker API is accessible at `locahost:8080/broker`.
+By default, the System Broker API is accessible at: `locahost:8080/broker`.

 Calls made to the API should provide **Authorization** and **X-Broker-API-Version** headers.
 The following token
 can be used for authorization:

 `eyJhbGciOiJub25lIiwidHlwIjoiSldUIn0.eyJzY29wZXMiOiJhcHBsaWNhdGlvbjpyZWFkIGF1dG9tYXRpY19zY2VuYXJpb19hc3NpZ25tZW50OndyaXRlIGF1dG9tYXRpY19zY2VuYXJpb19hc3NpZ25tZW50OnJlYWQgaGVhbHRoX2NoZWNrczpyZWFkIGFwcGxpY2F0aW9uOndyaXRlIHJ1bnRpbWU6d3JpdGUgbGFiZWxfZGVmaW5pdGlvbjp3cml0ZSBsYWJlbF9kZWZpbml0aW9uOnJlYWQgcnVudGltZTpyZWFkIHRlbmFudDpyZWFkIiwidGVuYW50IjoiM2U2NGViYWUtMzhiNS00NmEwLWIxZWQtOWNjZWUxNTNhMGFlIn0.`

-Thus, an example call to local broker would be:
+Thus, an example call to the local broker looks like the following:

 `curl -H "X-Broker-API-Version: 2.15" -H "Authorization: Bearer eyJhbGciOiJub25lIiwidHlwIjoiSldUIn0.eyJzY29wZXMiOiJhcHBsaWNhdGlvbjpyZWFkIGF1dG9tYXRpY19zY2VuYXJpb19hc3NpZ25tZW50OndyaXRlIGF1dG9tYXRpY19zY2VuYXJpb19hc3NpZ25tZW50OnJlYWQgaGVhbHRoX2NoZWNrczpyZWFkIGFwcGxpY2F0aW9uOndyaXRlIHJ1bnRpbWU6d3JpdGUgbGFiZWxfZGVmaW5pdGlvbjp3cml0ZSBsYWJlbF9kZWZpbml0aW9uOnJlYWQgcnVudGltZTpyZWFkIHRlbmFudDpyZWFkIiwidGVuYW50IjoiM2U2NGViYWUtMzhiNS00NmEwLWIxZWQtOWNjZWUxNTNhMGFlIn0." localhost:8080/broker/v2/catalog`

 #### Note
-The System Broker makes API calls to the Director component, so in order to successfully use the System Broker, a
+The System Broker makes API calls to the Director component.
+Therefore, to use the System Broker successfully, the
-Director component should be also started.
-Go to the `compass/components/director/` directory and run the `run.sh`
+Director component must be started, too.
+To do this, go to the `compass/components/director/` directory and run the `run.sh`
 script.

 ### Minikube

-The System Broker is a component that is part of the Compass installation, so it's enough to start Compass on `minikube`.
+The System Broker is a component that is part of the Compass installation, so it is enough to start Compass on `minikube`.

-Steps:
+To do this, perform the following procedure:

+1. Navigate to `compass/installation/cmd`.
+2. Execute `./run.sh --kyma-installation full`.
-1. Navigate to `compass/installation/cmd` and execute `./run.sh --kyma-installation full` which starts Compass on top of a fully-featured Kyma cluster (or use the `--kyma-installation minimal` flag if you want to run Compass with minimal Kyma dependencies).
+This script starts Compass on top of a fully-featured Kyma cluster.
+Alternativey, if you want to run Compass with minimal Kyma dependencies, you can use the `--kyma-installation minimal` argument.
-2. Access the System Broker API at `https://compass-gateway-mtls.kyma.local/broker`.
+3. Access the System Broker API at the following URL: `https://compass-gateway-mtls.kyma.local/broker`.

 ## Configuration

 The System Broker binary allows to override some configuration parameters.
-You can specify following as command line flags or as environment variables.
+You can specify the following as command line arguments or as environment variables.

-[Config struct](https://github.com/kyma-incubator/compass/blob/0f0eeb38e7a5d8db655b6870138e5add257ebb1d/components/system-broker/internal/config/config.go#L30) is self descriptive.
-Default values can be found in `DefaultConfig` method.
+The configuration structure ([config.go](https://github.com/kyma-incubator/compass/blob/0f0eeb38e7a5d8db655b6870138e5add257ebb1d/components/system-broker/internal/config/config.go#L30) is self descriptive.
+Default values can be found in the `DefaultConfig` method.
-Example for using env variables can be found in the [helm charts](https://github.com/kyma-incubator/compass/blob/4b49dae2cce65f0efa98d0a9e664ae65c0f059f8/chart/compass/charts/system-broker/templates/deployment.yaml#L53).
+You can find an example for using environment variables in the following Helm charts at: [deployment.yaml](https://github.com/kyma-incubator/compass/blob/4b49dae2cce65f0efa98d0a9e664ae65c0f059f8/chart/compass/charts/system-broker/templates/deployment.yaml#L53).

 ## Usage

-Provision and deprovision are async and require `accepts_incomplete=true`.
-Bind and unbind are sync.
+Provision and deprovision are asynchronous and require `accepts_incomplete=true`.
+Bind and unbind are synchronous.

 ### Specifications

-URLs pointing to the specs API are included in the OSB plan metadata as part of the catalog response.
+URLs pointing to the specifications API are included in the OSB plan metadata as part of the catalog response.
-Specs API returns a single JSON, XML or YAML document containing the specification of the api or event definition defined by the specified query parameters.
+Specifications API returns a single JSON, XML, or YAML document containing the specification of the API, or event definition defined by the specified query parameters.

-Example link to a specification file:
+Example link to a specifications file:
  `https://compass-gateway.kyma.local/broker/specifications?app_id=53acc071-42ec-4561-962d-bf3dbc286cb7&package_id=b2bb4664-930b-491f-a922-8ac586ec84f9&definition_id=0c17b77e-530b-47d8-a23f-ad462ed4ee0a`

 Example catalog containing specifications metadata: